Gladoodles/hackthebox_machines/completed/linux/lame.md

 ![image](https://github.com/Gladoodles/hackthebox_machines/assets/96867367/9bf641e5-5b77-4edc-8b9b-df0ac9b5f33a)

-The following exploits were run but they did not sucsessfully execute.
+The following exploits were run but they did not sucsessfully execute and was not pursued any further.

 ![image](https://github.com/Gladoodles/hackthebox_machines/assets/96867367/a8482228-a5d8-426e-a88d-9430bb4acbdf)